Non-ergodicity on the SU(2)-character varieties: -character varieties and Goldman's flow

 \section{$\SU(2)$-character varieties and Goldman's flow}

 The simplest actions on $\Hom(\pi_1(S),\SU(2))$ are those defined via a Dehn-twist along a simple closed curve.
-If a curve $\alpha$ is non-separating, then its action on $\Hom(\pi_1(S),\SU(2))$ can be expressed in a simple way using the HNN extension by writing: With $\alpha^{+}$ and $\alpha^{-}$ being the resulting boundaries loops after cutting along $\alpha$.
-So, on the $\Hom$ level, we can write:
+If a curve $\alpha$ is non-separating, then its action on $\Hom(\pi_1(S),\SU(2))$ can be expressed in a simple way using the HNN extension by writing:

+With $\alpha^{+}$ and $\alpha^{-}$ being the resulting boundaries loops after cutting along $\alpha$.
+The group $\pi_1(S \setminus \alpha)$ can be seen as the group that consists of curves that do not intersect $\alpha$.
+The loop $\beta$ is a loop that intersects $\alpha$ in one point.
+If we consider the base point of the fundamental group of $S$ to be on the boundary of a tubular neighborhood of $\alpha$, then, on the $\Hom$ level, we can write: